-Followed by the general training module, the Mental Health & Social Workers module is a three hour training that includes five sections.
-Each section will include practice test questions or vignettes.
+Followed by the General Training module, the Mental Health & Social Workers module is a 1.5 hour course that includes seven lessons and concludes with challenge questions/scenarios.

 At the conclusion of the training you will take a final exam which will test the information that you have learned during the training.
-Upon scoring an 80% or higher you will be able to fill out and print your Certificate of Completion.
+It consists of 20 questions and requires an 80% or higher to be completed.
+You may take this exam as many times as needed.

 You Will Learn

 - What to do if you discover evidence of child abuse or neglect

 - How to talk to children about suspected abuse

 - The history of child abuse awareness and reporting

 - Special issues related to child abuse reporting in the work environment

 - How to talk about these sensitive topics

 - How to handle particular situations that might arise